jeffslord/drowsy-senior-project/UI/Pods/SwiftySound/README.md

 ```

 <aside class="warning">
-The callback is not called if the sound was stopped, interupted or in case of a playback error.
+The callback is not called if the sound was stopped, interrupted or in case of a playback error.
 </aside>

 ## Features